MaxwellVanderhoeven/1800_202230_BBY02/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application to allow users to find and post recipes

+Hi my name is Yegor, I'm excited about this project because I want to get better at program developement!

 ## Technologies
 Technologies used for this project: